awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.UTLMAIL.md

 The following are some limitations to using UTL\_MAIL:
 + UTL\_MAIL does not support Transport Layer Security \(TLS\) and therefore emails are not encrypted\.

-  To connect securely to remote SSL/TLS resources by creating and uploading custom Oracle wallets, follow the instructions in [Configuring outbound network access on your Oracle DB instance](Oracle.Concepts.ONA.md)\.
+  To connect securely to remote SSL/TLS resources by creating and uploading custom Oracle wallets, follow the instructions in [Configuring UTL\_HTTP access using certificates and an Oracle wallet](Oracle.Concepts.ONA.md)\.

   The specific certificates that are required for your wallet vary by service\.
 For AWS services, these can typically be found in the [Amazon trust services repository](https://www.amazontrust.com/repository/)\.
 + UTL\_MAIL does not support authentication with SMTP servers\.